 Policy Setting Effect Execute Policy If you deactivate a policy (that is, change the setting from Yes to No), ControlPoint does not execute it again until you reactivate it.
-If the policy was previously active, the action taken by the policy remains. if the policy was previously active, the action taken by the policy femalis.
+If the policy was previously active, the action taken by the policy remains.
 Phases If you add a new policy phase, it applies to all items that meet the rules associated with the policy from the time you add it.
 The new phase does not apply to existing items that ControlPoint applied the previous phases to.

-Execution Rules Documents must meet the new rules for ControlPoint to apply the action associated with the policy.
+Policy Setting Effect Execution Rules Documents must meet the new rules for ControlPoint to apply the action associated with the policy.
 The new rules do not change existing documents that ControlPoint previously assigned to the policy.
 Categories ControlPoint applies the policy to documents in the current category list.
 The policy association remains for documents in other categories that the policy previously applied to.